Please check back here for the latest news and notes on activities happening in the Charlesgate neighborhood.

-Thanks to Caroline Reeves and Jennifer Norwood, the Charlesgate Alliance learned the exact days, times, and name of the contractors this year for the annual Department of Conservation and Recreation (DCR) surface (“water sheet”) cleaning of the Muddy River in the Charlesgate area.
+Thanks to Caroline Reeves and Jennifer Norwood, the Charlesgate Alliance learned the exact days, times, and name of the contractors in 2018 for the annual Department of Conservation and Recreation (DCR) surface (“water sheet”) cleaning of the Muddy River in the Charlesgate area.
 Below is a photo of what the terminus of the Muddy River by the Olmsted Bridge looked like on October 3rd.

 Contractors from New England Disposal Technologies and Solitude Lake Management worked together on November 19th and 20th.
 Supporters of the Alliance learned that this year’s cleanup would cost roughly $27,000.